- Our Government

 Municipal Court Record Requests

-To search parking (photo) case records online, click here.
+To search parking (photo) case records issued prior to July 1, 2020, click here.

 Requests for discovery are directed to the Office of the Prosecuting Attorney: